ID: 613

 Conference Topic: T1.
 Communication and reporting to improve transparency

 Holistic impact assessment encourages a multi-dimensional perspective of direct, indirect and cumulative effects.
 However, guidance on this approach is limited.
-Potential frameworks will be shared to understand if/how holistic impact assessment can enhance understanding of effects, build trust and support sustainable decision-making.
+Potential frameworks and holistic assessment examples will be shared to understand if/how holistic impact assessment can enhance understanding of effects, build trust and support sustainable decision-making.

 Status: approve